elastic/kibana/src/core/MIGRATION_EXAMPLES.md

 In Kibana, a "chromeless" application is one where the primary Kibana UI components such as header or navigation can be hidden.
-In the legacy platform these were referred to as "hidden" applications.
-Chromeless applications are not displayed in the left navbar.
+In the legacy platform these were referred to as "hidden" applications, and were set via the `hidden` property in a Kibana plugin.
+Chromeless applications are also not displayed in the left navbar.

 To mark an application as chromeless, specify `chromeless: false` when registering your application to hide the chrome UI when the application is mounted: